Helioviewer-Project/api/scripts/availability_feed/README.md

 confirm that helioviewer services are available.
 Currently it performs the following checks:

-- Check to see that accessing https://helioviewer.org returns a web page.
-- Checks https://api.helioviewer.org/v2/getStatus/ to verify that data being downloaded isn't lagging further behind than expected.
+- Uses https://api.helioviewer.org/v2/getStatus/ to verify that data being downloaded isn't lagging further behind the specified thresholds.

 When either of the above checks fail, then `gen_feed.py` is called to update the RSS file with a new status.